jiannan-xu/jiannan-xu.github.io/_pages/research.md

   - College-level winner, UMD Three-Minute Thesis (3MT) Competition 2025

 - **AI-Infused Nudges for Supply Chain Decision Making**
-  with Jane Jiang and Wedad J. Elmaghraby.
+  with Jane Yi Jiang and Wedad J. Elmaghraby.
   - Supported by Faculty–Student Research Award ($15,000) from the Graduate School

 - **AI Self-Preferencing in Algorithmic Hiring: Empirical Evidence and Insights**
-  with Gujie Li and Jane Jiang.
+  with Gujie Li and Jane Yi Jiang.
   - Accepted at 3rd Annual Business & Generative AI Conference (AI@Wharton) 2025
   - Accepted at AIES 2025 – AAAI/ACM Conference on AI, Ethics, and Society 2025 (Acceptance rate: 239/748 = 32.0%)
   - Accepted as an oral talk at EAAMO'25 – ACM Conference on Equity and Access in Algorithms, Mechanisms, and Optimization 2025 (Acceptance rate: 32/126 = 25.4%)